kaustubhd93/exp-labs/learning-terraform/notes.md

 - Do not try to tinker with the terraform.tfstate file.
 - Do not try to copy an existing .terraform folder for a different tf project.
 It does not recognise it.
 Run `terraform init` for separate projects.

+## terraform modules

+- a set of tf files in a directory that allows you to create logical abstraction on top of some resource set. use case: reusable configuration.
+- a single tf file in a directory is also a module, it is called as root module.
+-